mmitar/capstone/_API Design/README.md

 ## 404 Error Response

 **Condition** : Each scale must be registered to a location before it can be used.
-If the arduino tries to send a POST, the while the scale isnot registered, it will send a 404 error response.
+If the arduino tries to send a POST, the while the scale is not registered, it will send a 404 error response.

 **Code** : `404 NOT FOUND`